UVa Course Catalog (Unofficial, Lou's List)

 STS 2781Making the Machine Age: Technology in American Society, 1890-1990 (3)

 Social history of American technology in the twentieth century.
 Primarily concerned with the interplay between society and technology.
 Historical perspectives on the causes of technological change and the ways in which technologies extend or upset centers of social power and influence.
-Prerequisites: STS 1500 or equivalent

 STS 2870Scientific and Technological Thinking (3)

 Explores the ways scientists and inventors think, using concepts, theories, and methods borrowed from several disciplines, but focusing especially on psychology.
 Topics include experimental simulations of scientific reasoning, a cognitive framework for understanding creativity, and modeling discovery on a computer.
 Students read and discuss articles and conduct a short research project.
-Prerequisite: STS 1500 or equivalent.

 STS 2993Independent Study: Technology and Society (1 - 3)